wp-plugins/flyzoo/readme.txt

 == Description ==

-From social networks to online shops, from communities to blogs, Flyzoo is the perfect live chat solution for your website!
+From social networks to online shops, from communities to blogs, Flyzoo is an amazing chat for your website!

-Engage your community in **chat rooms** and **one-to-one chat** conversations.
+Engage your community in chat rooms and private (one-to-one) chat conversations.

-See who is on your site, help your customers and close more sales with **live support** chat.
+See who is on your site, meet your customers and close more sales with **live support** chat.

 ###Flyzoo Live Chat###

-* **Live Support:** welcome your visitors and invite them to chat or contact you while you're offline!

-* **Chat Rooms:** full-featured group chats with emoticons, moderation, media content preview.
+* Chat Rooms: full-featured group chats with emoticons, moderation, media content preview.
 Embed a chat room into a page with a shortcode (PRO Plan)

-* **Real-time Visitors Monitoring:** get actionable insights about who is visiting your website to improve **customer support** and **increase sales**
+* Real-time Visitors Monitoring: get actionable insights about who is visiting your website to improve **customer support** and **increase sales**
+* Live Support: welcome your visitors and invite them to chat or contact you while you're offline!

-* **Pop out Windows:** chat rooms can be detached from the page and pop up to an external window for a better user experience!
+* Pop out Windows: chat rooms can be detached from the page and pop up to an external window for a better user experience!

-* **Customizable:** choose you chat colors, dock layout & features, online/offline greeting messages and much more...
+* Customizable: choose you chat colors, dock layout & features, online/offline greeting messages and much more...

-* **Single Sign On:** login and chat using existing WordPress accounts
+* Single Sign On: login and chat using existing WordPress accounts

-* **Performance:** cloud-based, hosted live chat built on the latest technologies to ensure a fast chat message delivery without overloading your server
+* Performance: cloud-based, hosted live chat built on the latest technologies to ensure a fast chat message delivery without overloading your server

-* **Multiple Operators and Moderators:** **live support** requests are automatically routed to the first available operator
+* Multiple Operators and Moderators: **live support** requests are automatically routed to the first available operator

-* **Eye-catching:** you love great design and we do too.
+* Eye-catching: you love great design and we do too.
 Flyzoo chat has been crafted to offer a sleek look and feel

-* **In-browser chat with Tab Sync**: browse your site and chat at the same time!
+* In-browser chat with Tab Sync: browse your site and chat at the same time!

-* **SSL Connection:** automatic chat encryption for HTTPS/SSL based websites
+* SSL Connection: automatic chat encryption for HTTPS/SSL based websites

-* **Private Chat & Group Chat History**
+* Private Chat & Group Chat History**

-* **Easy to setup:** no coding skills required  [Step by step instructions >>](http://www.flyzoo.co/support/flyzoo-chat-for-wordpress?utm_source=wordpress&utm_medium=store&utm_campaign=wordpress)
+* Easy to setup: no coding skills required  [Step by step instructions >>](http://www.flyzoo.co/support/flyzoo-chat-for-wordpress?utm_source=wordpress&utm_medium=store&utm_campaign=wordpress)

-* **Multilanguage**
+* Multilanguage

 ###Live Support Features###